 Grade Point Average is frequently used as the primary measure of your academic success in coursework by your school, colleges, admissions committees, scholarship committees, and many other such organizations and institutions.
 As a result, it plays a major role in college admissions, and you want to do whatever possible (within reason and acceptable boundaries, of course) to ensure it is a high as possible to maximize your college admissions and scholarship chances.

 Now that we’ve established what Grade Point Average is, what it means, and how it can impact the academic future of many students (particularly in the context of college and university applications and admissions), we will begin discussing the difference between weighted and unweighted GPA.

 Weighted GPA is generally defined as your Grade Point Average, adjusted for the amount of particularly challenging courses in your schedule.
-More specifically, that means weighted GPA is typically scored on a higher scale than unweighted GPA, and more challenging or specially designated courses like honors courses and Advanced Placement (AP) courses, among others, earn you extra points.
+More specifically, that means weighted GPA is typically scored on a higher scale than unweighted GPA, and more challenging or specially designated courses like honors classes and Advanced Placement (AP) courses, among others, earn you extra points.

-For example, a weighted GPA might be scored on, say, a 6.0 scale, and a student that received all As in all Advanced Placement courses in a given semester or year might have a 6.0 weighted GPA and a 4.0 unweighted GPA.
-Weighted GPA still captures your core academic performance, like unweighted GPA, but it also adjusts for and accounts for the relative difficulty of your schedule, adding extra “weight” (hence the name “weighted GPA”) to more challenging (or ostensibly more challenging, based on their category or classification) courses that you take, thus rewarding students for challenging themselves academically (challenging oneself academically is something that colleges often value quite a bit in admissions decisions).
+For example, a weighted GPA might be scored on, say, a 6.0 scale, and a student that received all As in all AP courses in a given semester or year might have a 6.0 weighted GPA and a 4.0 unweighted GPA.
+Weighted GPA still captures your core academic performance, like unweighted GPA, but it also adjusts for and accounts for the relative course difficulties of your schedule, adding extra “weight” (hence the name “weighted GPA”) to more challenging (or ostensibly more challenging, based on their category or classification) courses that you take, thus rewarding students for challenging themselves academically (challenging oneself academically is something that colleges often value quite a bit in admissions decisions).

 What Is An Unweighted GPA?